 BEST HOTELS FOR BUSINESS TRAVELERS IN Boston

-Those who want to infuse their business travels with a bit of playfulness will get a kick out of the let-loose vibe of Moxy Boston Downtown, which recently debuted in the heart of Boston’s Theater District.
-Upon entering, you’ll spot not the usual front desk check-in area but a food truck-inspired photo booth and a bar.
-Business travelers love the hotel’s high-tech touches: mobile check-in and checkout, keyless entry, plenty of power and USB outlets, and lightning-fast Wi-Fi.
-As one of the hottest new hotels in Boston, the lobby is youthful and hip, but don’t forget to head up to the hotel’s 24th-floor rooftop lounge with panoramic views of the Boston skyline.
+Those who want to infuse their business travels with a bit of playfulness will get a kick out of the let-loose vibe of Moxy Boston Downtown.
+The hotel recently debuted in the heart of Boston’s Theater District.
+Upon entering, you’ll spot an unusual front desk.
+The check-in area features a food truck-inspired photo booth and a bar.
+Business travelers love the hotel’s high-tech touches.
+These include mobile check-in and checkout, keyless entry, plenty of power and USB outlets, and lightning-fast Wi-Fi.
+As one of the hottest new hotels in Boston, the lobby is youthful and hip.
+Also, don’t forget to head up to the hotel’s 24th-floor rooftop lounge with panoramic views of the Boston skyline.

 Marriott’s Autograph Collection properties are a favorite among business travelers, and Boston’s new The Row Hotel at Assembly Row is no exception.
 Located in what was originally a Ford Motor Assembly Plant, the hotel has a vintage pink Edsel Ranger out front to pay homage.
 During its first year in business, The Row Hotel at Assembly Row was recognized as one of the World’s Best Hotels in 2019 by Travel + Leisure.

 If you have free time in boston…